lainned/mori/README.md

 # mori
-i know the code is bad but im trying to learn c and figure everything on my own and its quite hard
+i know the code is bad but im trying to learn c and figure everything on my own and its quite hard everything written by hand without any LLM usage

 whats already implemented:
 - board representation using bitboards